New Jersey Route 70: History

 Since 1953, many changes have occurred to Route 70.
 Several traffic circles that had existed on the road had been either modified or replaced by at-grade intersections.
 The Marlton Circle at Route 73 in Marlton was modified in 1974 to allow Route 73 to run straight through the circle.
 This circle became known for traffic backups and was later replaced with an interchange.
 Construction on this interchange, which cost $31 million, began in April 2009.
 In May 2010, the circle was eliminated with a temporary at-grade intersection constructed while the Route 73 bridge over Route 70 was being built.
 The interchange was completed in June 2011.
-Also, the Race Track Circle at the intersection with CR 644 (Haddonfield Road) was eventually replaced by an at-grade intersection.
+Also, the Race Track Circle at the intersection with Haddonfield Road/Grove Street (CR 644) was eventually replaced by an at-grade intersection.
 The Laurelton Circle at Route 88, built in 1937, was replaced by the 1990s.
 The Ellisburg Circle at Route 41 and Route 154, was replaced by an intersection with jughandles.
 The Brielle Circle at the eastern terminus was also converted to an intersection with jughandles in 2001.
 In conjunction with eliminating the Brielle Circle, Route 70 was also widened between the intersection with Jack Martin Boulevard in Brick Township and the former circle.
 In July 2004, floods caused by heavy rain washed away a bridge along the route in Southampton Township, leading for it to be replaced.
 The New Jersey Department of Transportation replaced the September 11th Memorial Bridge over the Manasquan River in a $52 million project that increased capacity on the bridge, added monumental decorations, and increased pedestrian access.
 Construction was completed in September 2008, two years ahead of schedule.
+In September 2021, NJDOT began a project to repave and reconstruct the section of Route 70 between Route 38 in Pennsauken Township and Cooper Avenue in Evesham Township.
+The project will include reconstructing jughandles, upgrading traffic signals, improvements to drainage systems, utility improvements, and pedestrian improvements.
+The reconstruction project is planned to be completed in early 2027.